AWegnerGitHub/awegnergithub.github.io-content/2019_01_23_review_sanic_framework_course.md

 Great!
 I used Flask at my previous job.
 To be clear, Sanic is not *based on* Flask, but it's API is *Flask-like*.
 Good enjoy to start with.
 With the framework set, and previous experience with a similar framework, I wanted to go through how Sanic works.

-I turned to Udemy and the [Sanic - an asynchronous web framework for Pythonistas][2], created by Szabó Dániel Ernő.
+I turned to Udemy and the [Sanic - an asynchronous web framework for Pythonistas][2] course, created by Szabó Dániel Ernő.

 ## Course